ujjwal-kr/epictracker/README.md

 - Browser information.
 - CPU and GPU.
 - Your IP address.
 - Your rough location.
-(Based on the IP address)
+(Based on the IP address).
-- Your internet provider name
+- Your internet provider name.
-- Your timezone
+- Your timezone.
+- Device rotation.
+- Device Acceleration.

 ## Is this illegal ?
 - No, it's not.